As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

 Based on delivery estimates, enough time has passed from payment to when a buyer should have received an item.

-Cases closed without seller resolution will affect a seller's performance evaluation.
+Opened cases will generally result in a transaction defect and cases closed without seller resolution will count towards a seller's performance evaluation.
 Our seller performance standards provide detailed information on how cases affect seller status.

 Cases that have been escalated and closed in the seller's favor or no one is found at fault.

-Cases in which a seller issued a refund before the case was escalated to eBay; and the seller is registered on eBay.com and meets performance standards.
+Cases in which a seller issued a refund before the case was escalated to eBay count as closed without seller resolution, and will still count as a defect.

-Cases in which the buyer is found abusing the eBay Money Back Guarantee, or found to be opened by a competitor with the intention of negatively affecting a seller's performance standing.
+Cases in which the buyer is found to be abusing the eBay Money Back Guarantee, or found to be opened by a competitor with the intention of negatively affecting a seller's performance standing.

 Cases in which the buyer has been suspended for a severe policy violation.